 Some of the main benefits of construction risk management are:

-Let’s now take a look at the different types of risks in construction projects.
+Let’s now take a look at the list of risks in construction project management.

 5 Different Types of Risks in Construction Management

-Here is a list of the risks that we are going to talk about in this article.
+Here is a list of risks in construction project management that we are going to talk about in this article.

 - Safety Risk